peacefulpixel/articles/articles/the-issue-of-null/article.md

 }
 ```

-See, there's opportunities to chain multiple optional operations that depenends on each previous, prefectly combined with streams and its functions.
-It loooks like Monad ([if I actually understand what is this though](https://stackoverflow.com/questions/70453016/why-are-monads-hard-to-explain)), to have an ability to exclude inextistence from operation you do (or a branch of operation).
+See, there are opportunities to chain multiple optional operations that depend on each previous, perfectly combined with streams and its functions.
+It looks like Monad ([if I actually understand what is this though](https://stackoverflow.com/questions/70453016/why-are-monads-hard-to-explain)), to have an ability to exclude inexistence from the operation you do (or a branch of operation).

 ## Data sources and useful links